alucardthefish/learning-javascript/README.md

 Learning from Traversy JS Crash Course on YouTube

-## Notes from learning process
+## Notes of learning process

-* Scripts must be at the end of body
+* Scripts must be at the end of body element

 ### Variables